|Click Here For A Winding Road

 You can browse in the links and find out more about me and my work by reading my blog, my pamphlet, and looking at my paintings and family photos.

-I have published work in Shipwrights (an online Swedish Review), Purple Patch, First Edition magazine, Northern Life, audio Flax Anthologies: Vanishing Act (Flax 020), Flash Mob (Flax 026), Cake, South, London Grip, Poetry News, Lighthouse, The Blue Nib, Freefall magazine, The Temz review and the Beautiful Dragons anthologies Heavenly Bodies and My Dear Watson.
+I have published work in Shipwrights (an online Swedish Review), Purple Patch, First Edition magazine, Northern Life, audio Flax Anthologies: Vanishing Act (Flax 020), Flash Mob (Flax 026), Cake, South, London Grip, Poetry News, Lighthouse, The Blue Nib, Freefall magazine, The Temz review and the Beautiful Dragons anthologies, Heavenly Bodies and My Dear Watson.